 The boots do not feel bothersome even after the outer layer is worn off.
 You need to stretch them or break into them.
 Much after they feel like you are wearing slippers.

-The boots will stay comfortable even if you are on feet for up to 12 hours.
+The boots will stay comfortable even if you are on your feet for up to 12 hours.
 However, the downside to these boots is not being breathable.
 Your feet will stink terribly if you sweat a lot.

 The insole wears out and feels a bit flimsy after long use.
 The laces hold the boots nicely and yet you will need to replace those after a few months’ initial months.